cocos/cocos-docs/en/asset/options.md

 ### Controls the handler of downloader and parser

-The handler for resources such as text files and binary files in the downloader/parser, accepting optional parameters `responseType`, `withCredentials`, `mimeType`, `timeout`, `header`, `onFileProgress` to set the XHR's return type, header, download progress callback and other parameters.
+The handler for resources such as text files and binary files in the downloader/parser, accepting optional parameters `xhrResponseType`, `xhrWithCredentials`, `xhrMimeType`, `xhrTimeout`, `xhrHeader`, `onFileProgress` to set the XHR's return type, header, download progress callback and other parameters.

 ```typescript
 // Get a download progress callback for XHR